-• The global expansion of our unique experience locations.
-During fiscal 2023, we opened a net 37 Build-A-Bear Workshop retail experience locations, through a combination of corporately-managed, third-party operated, and franchise business models.
-In fiscal 2024, we expect net new unit growth of at least 50 locations in North America and internationally through our three store business models.
-We have made a concerted effort to shift to non-traditional locations, including family-centric tourist and hospitality sites, as well as partner-operated and franchise locations, and now have more than 35% of total stores in non-traditional settings.
+- The global expansion of our unique experience locations.
+During the first thirty-nine weeks of fiscal 2024, we opened a net 40 Build-A-Bear Workshop retail experience locations, through a combination of corporately-managed, third-party operated, and franchise business models.
+In fiscal 2024, we expect net new unit growth of at least 65 locations in North America and internationally through our three store business models.
+We have made a concerted effort to shift to non-traditional locations, including family-centric tourist and hospitality sites, as well as partner-operated and franchise locations, and now have more than a third of total stores in non-traditional settings.
 While tourist sites have been and will remain a critical part of our location expansion strategy, recent research data supports our opportunity to reengage in profitable expansion in traditional locations on a more localized level, particularly given the numerous and flexible corporate store models we have developed in the past few years.
-We also continue to develop innovative experiences to expand our brand reach, including Build-A-Bear vending machines, also known as ATMs or automatic teddy machines.

-- Accelerate our comprehensive digital transformation.
+We also continue to develop innovative experiences to expand our brand reach, including Build-A-Bear vending machines, also known as ATMs or automatic teddy machines. - Accelerate our comprehensive digital transformation.
 In addition to growing our e-commerce channel, this includes our marketing and loyalty programs, including our Count Your Candles offer, and content and entertainment initiatives, such as our first-ever animated theatrical film in 2023 "Glisten and the Merry Mission."
 Our digital transformation is designed to elevate our business efficiency, integrate our customer communications to acquire new customers and increase purchase occasions, and expand our total addressable market by reaching beyond our core kid base and to continue to acquire new tween, teen and adult consumers by new offerings including gifting and personalization programs.
-Our 2023 e-commerce sales, inclusive of softness during the year, have tripled since 2018, which was prior to the implementation of key digital initiatives.
-In early 2024, we created a new position of Chief Customer & Digital Officer to further align our operating structure with our digital strategy. - Drive profitable growth through investment initiatives while maintaining a commitment to return capital to shareholders.
+In September 2024, we created a new position of Chief Revenue Officer to further align our operating structure with our digital strategy. - Drive profitable growth through investment initiatives while maintaining a commitment to return capital to shareholders.
 As corporate store operating margins have remained robust from higher levels of revenue combined with disciplined expense management, particularly considering recent inflationary pressures, wage increases and supply chain challenges, and as we continue to evolve our real estate portfolio with new locations and formats, plus shift to asset-light business models, the company's cash flows have meaningfully improved.
 This higher-level of cash flows has been used to increase support for key initiatives to deliver long-term profitable growth, while also returning capital to shareholders through dividends and share repurchases.
-The Company returned capital to shareholders through two special dividends paid December 27, 2021, and April 6, 2023, totaling \$42 million, through share repurchases from a \$25 million stock repurchase program that was adopted in November 2021, and through a \$50 million stock repurchase program announced in August 2022.
-The Company announced a new dividend program on March 13, 2024, declaring an initial quarterly cash dividend of \$0.20 per share that was paid in April 2024 totaling \$2.9 million.
+The Company returned capital to shareholders through two special dividends paid December 27, 2021, and April 6, 2023, totaling \$42 million, through share repurchases from a \$25 million stock repurchase program that was adopted in November 2021, through a \$50 million stock repurchase program announced in August 2022, and through a Board-approved \$100 million stock repurchase program announced in September 2024.
+Furthermore, the Company announced the initiation of a quarterly dividend program on March 13, 2024, and during the first, second and third quarters of fiscal 2024, the Company declared cash dividends of \$0.20 per share, totaling \$2.9 million, \$2.7 million and \$2.7 million, respectively.
+Additionally, the Board of Directors declared a quarterly cash dividend of \$0.20 per share on the issued and outstanding common stock of the company, which will be paid on January 9, 2025, to all stockholders of record as of November 27, 2024.